sonos/torch-to-nnef/docs/tutos/1_getting_started.md

 !!! example "Prerequisite"

-    - [ ] Understanding of what is a neural network
     - [ ] PyTorch and Python basics
     - [ ] Basic rust knowledge
     - [ ] 15 min to read this page